renanthera/simc-wiki/Conditional-expressions.md

 There are some deprecated roles that will also parse (_dps_, _hybrid_), but as they're deprecated they (hopefully) won't show up very often.

 ### Set bonuses
-You can check whether the character currently has a set bonus with the following syntax: `set_bonus.tier<number>_[2pc/4pc]_[caster/melee/tank]`.
-It will return 1 if the set bonus is active, 0 otherwise. **(Since Simulationcraft 6.0.2)** From Tier 17 onwards, roles should not be specified, only the tier number and the bonus type.
+You can check whether the character currently has a set bonus with the following syntax: `set_bonus.tier<number>_[1pc/2pc/.../8pc]`.
+It will return 1 if the set bonus is active, 0 otherwise.
 ```
-# Only use some_spell if the character currently has the T11 2pc caster bonus
+# Only use some_spell if the character currently has the T21 4pc bonus
-actions+=/some_spell,if=set_bonus.tier11_2pc_caster
+actions+=/some_spell,if=set_bonus.tier21_4pc
 ```

 For Tier 17 and beyond: